pskumar1/DAMgmt/Assignment_4/README.md

 INSTALLATION
 ------------
-### Optional - Create database OrgHrcy first using below
+### Create database OrgHrcy first using below
+(if there is an existing db, please skip this step.)

 CREATE DATABASE OrgHrcy;
 COMMENT ON DATABASE "OrgHrcy" IS 'The Employee Org Hierarchy Database';

-### Creation of schema/tables, just execute the orgHirarchy.sql file on the OrgHrcy database, Or, any other database.
+### Creation of schema/tables:

+ Just execute the orgHirarchy.sql file on the OrgHrcy database, Or, any other database.
+This script creates the schema/table and loads the data.

   psql -f orgHierarchy.sql OrgHrcy

 Brief Description about the table
 ----------------------------------
-. **ORG.SUPERVISORY **:
+. *ORG.SUPERVISORY*:

-    This is a supervisory org hierarchy table, basically the **oganization's reporting structure**.
+    This is a supervisory org hierarchy table, basically the *oganization's reporting structure*.
+This table Contains basic fields:

-	Contains basic fields, SUPERVISORY_ID (a SERIAL id), EMPLID, USERID, FIRST_NAME, MIDDLE_NAME, LAST_NAME, HIRE_DATE, JOB_TITLE, REPORTS_TO (references to the SERIAL id).
+	SUPERVISORY_ID (a SERIAL id), EMPLID, USERID, FIRST_NAME, MIDDLE_NAME, LAST_NAME, HIRE_DATE, JOB_TITLE, REPORTS_TO (references to the SERIAL id).

-    This table contains data from the Organization Chart (refer to the **Organization Chart.pdf**)
+    Please refer to the Organization Chart.pdf to understand the supervisory org hierarchy data loaded into this table.

 Queries
 ----------